JanHerca/urantiapedia/output/wikijs/en/article/Santiago_Rodriguez/Una_aproximacion_al_universo_local_de_Nebadon.md

 | 49 | DEN 0255-4700 | | L7.5V | 22.92 | 24.44 | – | 02h 55m 3.7^s | -47° 00' 52'' | 16.197(314) |
 | 50 | GJ 682 | | M4.5V | 10.95 | 12.45 | – | 17h 37m 04s | -44° 19' 09'' | 16,336(189) |

-We have 50 star systems within a radius of 17 al, with a total of 67 stars, in which the data that science provides us are the magnitudes of these stars, the (m) visual magnitude is the brightness with which we see them from Earth, it is the apparent magnitude, which appears when we observe it, but since not all stars are at the same distance, if we do not know how far away the star we are observing is, we cannot know how much it really shines, for this, astronomy has defined another concept (M) which is the absolute Magnitude, which is the apparent magnitude (brightness) that the body would have if it were placed 10 parsecs away or 32.616 al away.
+We have 50 star systems within a radius of 17 ly, with a total of 67 stars, in which the data that science provides us are the magnitudes of these stars, the (m) visual magnitude is the brightness with which we see them from Earth, it is the apparent magnitude, which appears when we observe it, but since not all stars are at the same distance, if we do not know how far away the star we are observing is, we cannot know how much it really shines, for this, astronomy has defined another concept (M) which is the absolute Magnitude, which is the apparent magnitude (brightness) that the body would have if it were placed 10 parsecs away or 32.616 ly away.
 In this way we can compare the brightness of the two bodies.
 We must also bear in mind that the magnitude values go a little against the usual logic, so that the brighter a body is, its magnitude value is smaller, and can have negative values.

 The differences in brightness between the brightest stars (m = 1) (1st magnitude), and the weakest ones that we can see with the naked eye (on a moonless night and away from artificial lights) which are $m=6$ (6th magnitude) is about 100 times.
 So a 1st magnitude star shines 2.5 times more than a 2nd magnitude star.